-- CT guided biopsy: A needle biopsy is occasionally possible and sufficient to make a diagnosis.
-In cases of Lymphomas or germ cell tumors, the treatment consists of chemo-radiation, and is initiated without further surgical interventions.
+- CT-guided biopsy: A needle biopsy is occasionally possible and sufficient to make a diagnosis.

-- Video-Assisted Thoracoscopic Surgery (VATS): VATS consists of a camera used to project images on a monitor, allowing the visualization of the chest cavity and the resection of the mediastinal or lung tumors.
-This approach uses smaller incisions and provides faster recovery than traditional resections.
+- Video-Assisted Thoracoscopic Surgery (VATS): We use a camera that projects images on a monitor to observe the chest cavity.
+This helps us remove the mediastinal or lung tumors.
+VATS lets us use smaller incisions and provides faster recovery than with open surgeries.

 Follow-up Care for Mediastinal Tumors

 After surgery, you will follow up with our oncologists for the rest of your life.
 We will monitor you regularly.
 We want to catch any problem in its earliest stages.
 Our goal is to keep you healthy.